 The days are silents except for the screams of my heart.
 I lay here trying again to sleep and am tired of counting those sheep.
 I would spend many a night begging to go to sleep in my head.
 I lay down all of the time so I don’t even know why I’m tired.
 All of my energy is completely gone.
 Plus, I just want time to pass and sleep is the best way to do it.
 Sometimes I find peace in my dreams but it’s usually a literal war zone with body parts and everything.
 It’s all just so morbid now.
 I zone out thinking of all the things that come along with my disorders.
 People still look to me waiting for me to get over it.
 People still think that it’s just a sadness and it’s not.
 It’s a lifestyle in a rampant disorder we have no control over.
 Even if it weren’t a chemical imbalance I still don’t get why people haven’t accepted this yet.
 Google won’t even run ads on my page “because the content goes against their policies.”
 Well, depression goes against mine and I’ve come to accept it.
 Another way to feel shunned.
 My best friends family doesn’t understand depression and they’re the first ones to admit it.
 But they don’t treat me any different because of it so why do so many others?
 It’s a constant heart beating in your stomach because you see people and how they look at you.
 Sometimes I leave places because my anxiety gets so bad, I just have to go.
 But in reality who would want me there anyways.

 One time while on a family vacation the airplane plummeted downward in a free fall for just about two seconds.
 It felt like an eternity as I had just enough time to tell myself…this is it.
 But it wasn’t.
 Who would’ve thought that ten years later, I’d be wishing that it was.
 Wishing that I could’ve ended it on a happy note on vacation and not this super obedient, always apologetic frail hearted girl.
 But I don’t know that I believe in wishes anymore, anyways.
 I miss being a kid and having so many things to fantasize about in life.
 I was always the kid who was clumsy.
 I live with my heard turned upward as I look into the sky and never seem to watch where I’m going.
 It’s like that date I went on horseback riding.
-The entire time I spent looking around not paying attention when, wham! the tree branch hit me in the face.
+The entire time I spent looking around not paying attention when, wham! a tree branch hit me in the face.
 I’m used to it by now, getting physically nailed.
 I mean shit, I grew up with an older brother.
 That’s where true anxiety’s heart can beat.